julerex/reputest/docs/HELP.md

 #### Common Issues

 1. **"Invalid credentials" error**
-   - Verify the Bearer token is correct
+   - Verify the access token is correct
    - Check for extra spaces or characters
    - Ensure the token hasn't been regenerated